To start this guide, download this zip file.

 print(f'{name} is {age} years old and a {major} major')

-We now have three separate variables, name
+We now have three separate variables, name, age, and major instead of just

-.
+student.
 We can print those using a formatted string.

 Returning multiple values